awab-hassan/17-rds-mysql-terraform/README.md

 Terraform configuration that provisions a MySQL 8.0 RDS instance inside an existing VPC, with a custom parameter group, a dedicated DB subnet group, and a security group that restricts port 3306 access to the VPC CIDR only.

+A secure, private MySQL 8.0 RDS database locked inside an existing AWS VPC.
+It deploys the instance across a dedicated DB subnet group for high availability and applies a custom parameter group tuned for optimal application performance.
+To enforce strict access control, it configures a Security Group that only allows inbound connections on port 3306 originating from the VPC's internal network.

 Intended as a dev/staging template.
 See the Notes section before using in production.

 ## What It Provisions